Arkadag

-Arkadag (Turkmen arka "behind" + dag "mountain", connoting "protector") is a city in southern Turkmenistan.
+Arkadag (Turkmen arka "behind" + dag "mountain", connoting "protector") is a smart city in southern Turkmenistan.
 It became the regional capital of Ahal Province effective 20 December 2022.
-It is a largely greenfield development started in 2019 with a budget of $1.5 billion.
-The city was named in honor of former President Gurbanguly Berdimuhamedov, whose official nickname is Arkadag.
+It is a largely greenfield development started in 2019 with an initial budget of $1.5 billion.
+The city was named in honor of former president Gurbanguly Berdimuhamedow, father of sitting president Serdar Berdimuhamedow, who is officially entitled Arkadag.
+Uniquely among Turkmen cities, Arkadag is by law designated a "city of state importance".

 Geography

 The city is situated on a plain due west of the city limit of Turkmenistan's capital city, Ashgabat, and east of the neighboring city of Gökdepe at latitude 38.0659 degrees north and longitude 58.0727 degrees east.
-By parliamentary decree of 18 March 2023 the city is divided into two districts (etraplar, singular etrap), named Kärizek and Gorjaw.
+By parliamentary decree of 18 March 2023 the city was divided into two districts (etraplar, singular etrap), named Kärizek and Gorjaw.
+As of 30 March 2023, the districts were upgraded to boroughs, each with a presidentially appointed mayor.

+Kärizek Borough includes the residential community (formerly a village) of Aba Annaýew, constructed to house equestrians and support staff for the nearby hippodrome.
+In May 2023 the Turkmenistan parliament designated Aba Annaýew a town, subordinate to the city of Arkadag and part of Kärizek Borough.

+Decrees of the Turkmenistan Parliament have periodically transferred land from both Ahal Province and the city of Ashgabat to Arkadag, amending its borders.